smartstore/user-docs/en/user-guide/catalog/managing-products/understanding-bundle-products.md

 3. Click the **Save** button.
 The selected products will now appear in the grid of bundled products.
 4. You can remove the assignment by clicking **Delete** in the grid of bundled products.

-> [!INFO]
+{% hint style="info" %}
-> All simple products, except those involving recurring payments and downloads, can be part of a bundle.
+All simple products, except those involving recurring payments and downloads, can be part of a bundle.
 Grouped products and bundles cannot be bundled.
 A bundle product never has its own attributes.
-> Please note that a product can be assigned multiple times to a bundle, and each instance can be configured separately.
+Please note that a product can be assigned multiple times to a bundle, and each instance can be configured separately.
 That could be useful in conjunction with attributes.
+{% endhint %}

 ## Options to control the bundle